 - Physical irritation of the skin can aggravate acne, so when exercising and sweating, take extra care to gently dab your skin with a towel to wick away sweat instead of harshly rubbing the skin with a towel, which could cause irritation.

 - Ideally, acne-prone skin should be washed only twice a day.
 If you shower or wash your face after exercising, try to plan your exercise right before your morning or evening anti-acne regimen.

 There is no direct scientific evidence indicating what effect exercise has on acne.
 However, indirect evidence suggests that, in general, exercise does not make acne worse and in fact may be beneficial.
 Let's have a look at some of the ways exercise might help with acne-related issues.

-Here is some indirect evidence from two studies on mice that suggests that exercise might help the body heal more quickly.
-While results from animal studies often do not predict human results, we can see from these studies that exercise may improve wound healing, at least in some mice.1,2
+The Studies: Two studies on mice provide some indirect evidence suggesting that exercise might help the body heal more quickly.
+While results from animal studies often do not predict human results, these studies show that exercise may improve wound healing, at least in some animal models.1,2